enviodev/hyperfuel-json-api/README.md

     "max_num_transactions": Number, // Optional, defaults to no maximum }
 ```

+## A note on selections
+`ReceiptSelection`, `InputSelection`, and `OutputSelection` is where you specify which data you want to search for.
+The query searches for data that matches your selection and then loads the `Transaction` that your matched `Receipt`, `Input`, or `Output` was a part of and returns all fields from that `Transaction` that you specified in your `FieldSelection`.
+In other words, the query response will have all the data you requested, but it will also have additional data.

 # ReceiptSelection
 Query takes an array of ReceiptSelections objects and returns receipts that match any of the selections.
 All fields are optional